Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [ ] Factorize and separate config, form and adapter.
 - [ ] Create index for Soundex and non-English algorithms.
 - [ ] Remove SearchingForm?
+- [ ] Restructure form config: separate form and results and allows to mix them, in particular to get multiple form (quick, simple) with same results, or different facets (facets by item sets or main results).
+- [ ] Allow to config the names of the form variants: simple, quick, basic, etc.

 Warning